-Amazon RDS can notify you via email or SMS text message of database events through Amazon SNS.
+Amazon RDS can notify you through email or SMS text message of database events through Amazon SNS.
 You can use the AWS Management Console or the Amazon RDS APIs to subscribe to over 40 different database events associated with your database instances.

-Amazon RDS integrates with AWS Config to support compliance and enhance security by recording and auditing changes to the configuration of your DB instance including parameter groups, subnet groups, snapshots, security groups and event subscriptions.
+Amazon RDS integrates with AWS Config to support compliance and enhance security by recording and auditing changes to the configuration of your DB instance, including parameter groups, subnet groups, snapshots, security groups, and event subscriptions.

 There is no up-front commitment with Amazon RDS; you simply pay a monthly charge for each database instance that you launch.
 And, when you’re finished with a database instance, you can easily delete it.
 To see more details, visit the Amazon RDS Instance Types page and the Amazon RDS Pricing page.

-Amazon RDS Reserved Instances give you the option to reserve a DB instance for a one or three year term and in turn receive a significant discount compared to the On-Demand Instance pricing for the DB instance.
+Amazon RDS reserved instances give you the option to reserve a DB instance for a one or three year term and in turn receive a significant discount compared to the on-demand Instance pricing for the DB instance.

 Amazon RDS allows you to easily stop and start your database instances for up to 7 days at a time.
-This makes it easy and affordable to use databases for development and test purposes, where the database is not required to be running all of the time.
+This makes it easier and affordable to use databases for development and test purposes, where the database is not required to be running all of the time.